 Nothing is more important to us than the safety and welfare of our pupils.
 We take rigorous steps to ensure that children stay safe and do not come to any harm.
 We work closely with Parents/Carers and a range of professional external agencies in order to secure this.

-If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school’s Designated Safeguarding Lead, Aaron Meredith, Head Teacher; or the Deputy Designated Safeguarding Leads Charlotte Parry, Assistant Headteacher and Alison McKenzie, Assistant Headteacher and Kelly Powell, Family Support Advisor.
+If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please contact the school’s Designated Safeguarding Lead, Aaron Meredith, Head Teacher; or the Deputy Designated Safeguarding Leads Charlotte Parry, Assistant Headteacher, Alison McKenzie, Assistant Headteacher and Kelly Powell, Family Support Advisor.

 Our Governors responsible for Safeguarding are Paul Chapman and Paula Frankis.

 Prevent is part of CONTEST, the Government’s strategy to address terrorism.
 The main aim of Prevent is to stop people becoming terrorists or supporting terrorism.
 Prevent focuses on all forms of terrorist threats. e.g. international terrorism, far right extremists (among others).

 The Government’s Prevent strategy can be found at the following address: www.homeoffice.gov.uk